AI CODE REVIEW

 Why This Matters in Real Life

-And that brings us to something OWASP repeats again and again in their Code Review Guide PDF:
+And that brings us to something OWASP repeats again and again: Context is everything.

 You need to know: